v74199506-cyber/Branches/README.md

 ## Release

-This repository contains the initial public release of Nox Branches.
+This repository contains the initial public release of Branches.
 Feature behavior may evolve as ComfyUI's frontend APIs change.